TrshPuppy/electron-practice/README.md

 # Practice Electron App

-This repo is for me to practice making an app using [Electron](https://www.electronjs.org/).
-The tutorial I will follow can be found [here](https://www.youtube.com/watch?v=3yqDxhR2XxE&ab_channel=Fireship).
+This repo is for me to practice making an app using [Electron](https://www.electronjs.org/). ~~The tutorial I will follow can be found [here](https://www.youtube.com/watch?v=3yqDxhR2XxE&ab_channel=Fireship).~~

+To ensure best practice w/ security in mind, the tutorial I will base this repo on can be found in [here](https://www.electronjs.org/docs/latest/tutorial/quick-start)

 Enjoy!